ETHICAL Elephant CAMPS in Asia

 Bullhook - a weapon used to beat and intimidate elephants

-Chains - Elephants are chained to keep them from roaming
+Chains - Used to keep elephants roaming

 Habitat - Natural habitat provided